KarlR24/FitzHugh-Nagumo-on-Networks/README.md

           delta_t, T: float
                for Euler approximation of the differential equations

 Note that for every simulation new random initial states are generated.
 Every simulation run is one curve in the plot which describes the phase coherence of the network for the run time of the model.
+Also, the acitivity matrix is not stored therefore not for further analysis available.

 phase coherence measure $R(t)$ from the paper:
 "The synchronization of FitzHugh–Nagumo neuron network coupled by gap junction" -